 Extended Trek with Kyanjin Ri or Tsergo Ri (11 to 12 Days)

-Adding an extra summit hike increases the total cost from USD 1,000 to 1,350, depending on the structure.
+Adding an extra summit hike increases the total cost to USD 1,000 to 1,350, depending on the structure.

 The added expense reflects: